comparison

 Your own Stripe account matters because UK Direct Debit through Bacs is the dominant payment method for memberships in the UK, and the difference between paying Stripe's published rates directly (1% per transaction, minimum 20p, capped at £4) versus through a bundled platform processor is real money on high-volume Direct Debit transactions.
 For a studio with sixty active members at £100 a month, the Direct Debit cost difference between direct-Stripe and bundled-platform is often £40 to £80 a month.

-Term-based courses as a first-class scheduling entity matters because, as noted, around thirty percent of UK pilates studio revenue comes through term-based bookings, and the difference between treating them as a first-class schema entity versus a workaround over recurring classes shows up at swap time, refund time, and waitlist time.
-Mindbody can be made to do terms, but every studio I've talked to who has run terms on Mindbody for more than a year has a list of grievances about the workflow.
-Junocal ships terms with native swap rules, partial-refund support, and the refund-with-medical-doc workflow built into the schema.
+Term-based courses as a built-in scheduling type matters because, as noted, around thirty percent of UK pilates studio revenue comes through term-based bookings, and the difference between selling a term as one product and faking it over recurring classes shows up at swap time, refund time, and waitlist time.
+Mindbody can be made to do terms, but studios that run terms on Mindbody for more than a year tend to accumulate a list of grievances about the workflow.
+Junocal ships terms with native swap rules, partial-refund support, and the refund-with-medical-doc workflow built in.

 Where Junocal's deliberate scope sits

-The Junocal scope is built around the one-to-five-instructor brick-and-mortar pilates studio.
-Three boundaries of that scope are worth naming up front.
+The Junocal scope is built around boutique class-based pilates studios, from a single instructor through multi-location operations.
+A few things are worth naming up front.

-Native branded mobile app: Junocal ships a fast PWA that installs to the home screen and works offline — functionally indistinguishable from a native app for the typical pilates booking flow, with the benefit of no app-store review cycle and instant updates.
-For studios where the literal iOS or Android store presence is a hard requirement, the PWA is a deliberate trade-off Junocal makes to keep the entry tier at $39 rather than pricing for app-store infrastructure most studios do not actually need.
+Native branded mobile app: Junocal ships a fast booking page that installs to the phone home screen and works offline — functionally indistinguishable from a native app for the typical pilates booking flow, with the benefit of no app-store review cycle and instant updates.
+For studios where the literal iOS or Android store presence is a hard requirement, this is a deliberate trade-off Junocal makes to keep the entry tier at $15 rather than pricing for app-store infrastructure most studios do not actually need.

-Consultant and trainer ecosystem: Junocal handles migrations directly through the founder for the first months of public availability, which means studios get a hands-on, founder-led migration rather than a third-party consultant.
+Consultant and trainer ecosystem: Junocal handles migrations directly through the founder, which means studios get a hands-on, founder-led migration rather than a third-party consultant.
 The trade-off is a different value proposition — faster, more involved, more responsive to your specific shape, with the operational depth that comes from the person who built the product walking you through your setup.

 What changes the day you cut over